skafos/TuriTextClassifier/advanced_usage/README.md

      -  ***Sentiment Classification***: How positive or negative is a piece of text?
 Typically trained with text data representing user reviews and respective ratings on a scale 1-5.
 The starter model in this repo contains a basic sentiment classifier trained on yelp reviews.
     -  ***Spam Classification***: How likely is it that a piece of text is "spam" or 100% valid?
 Typically trained with text data paired with the appropriate label (spam or ham).
     -  ***Topic Identification***: What is the topic or subject matter of a piece of text?
 Typically trained with text data paired with related categories.
 - **Wrangling Text w/ Turicreate**: Text comes in a host of different formats.
-Fortunately, the turicreate text classification model handles all cleaning, [tokenization](https://nlp.stanford.edu/IR-book/html/htmledition/tokenization-1.html), and text feature engineering, and cleaning of your text data automatically.
+Fortunately, the turicreate text classifier handles all cleaning, [tokenization](https://nlp.stanford.edu/IR-book/html/htmledition/tokenization-1.html), and text feature engineering, and cleaning of your text data automatically.

 ## Resources

 -  `text_in_turicreate.ipynb`: Gives some tips on adapting your text classifier to a **NEW** set of data, detailing proper formatting and several helper functions.
 -  `spam_classifier.ipynb`: Ready to try something other than sentiment classification?
 Try out spam classification and wrangle a new external data source.
-By the end, you will have trained a different text classification model and evaluated the model's performance on a holdout test set!
+By the end, you will have trained a different text classifier and evaluated the model's performance on a holdout test set!

 ## Need Help?
 Didn't find something you need?
 Confused by something?
 Need more guidance?